asb2m10/MegaDirt/README.md

 ![MegaDirt](assets/logo.png)

-MegaDirt is a re-implementation of [SuperDirt](https://github.com/musikinformatik/SuperDirt) for [TidalCycles](https://github.com/tidalcycles/tidal).
+MegaDirt is a re-implementation of [SuperDirt](https://github.com/musikinformatik/SuperDirt) for [TidalCycles](https://tidalcycles.org/).
 It is meant to be run into a DAW as a plugin (VST3) for those who wants a minimal sampler with midi output.

 To be fair, SuperDirt is a departure from the "classical sampler" where everything is attached to a midi event.
 I think this is a huge asset and should be explored more.
-You can use [TidalCycles](https://tidalcycles.org) to trigger samples into different ways since MegaDirt uses the same OSC protocol.
+[TidalCycles](https://github.com/tidalcycles/tidal) is used to trigger samples into different ways and MegaDirt uses the same OSC protocol.

 * MegaDirt is a proof of concept, use at your own risk.
 It was built to see how fast can SuperDirt be reimplemented in C++ with JUCE to be used as a plugin.
 It expects to use the [Dirt-Sample](https://github.com/tidalcycles/Dirt-Samples) downloaded from SuperDirt quark directory.